memor24/kuber-helm-cicd/README.md

 - Kubectl
 - Helm
 **************************
-#### The deployment is automated via cicd.yml script, but manual steps would have been as below:
+#### The deployment is automated via cicd.yml script, but manual steps for testing is as below:

 ### Docker
 Login to DockerHub: